 Discover These Great Movies Set in Edinburgh

 Edinburgh is very photogenic, with its historic architecture, magnificent castle and surrounding natural landscapes.
 So, it’s no surprise that the city is a popular film location.
 From modern-day classics to period pieces, our cobbled streets and ancient landmarks light up the screen.
-Today we’re taking a look at some of our favourite movies set in Edinburgh …
+So, today we’re taking a look at some of our favourite movies set in Edinburgh …

 The Da Vinci Code (2006)